-- Significant delays in the project schedule as a result of the environmental and/or regulatory review, local community intervention, natural disaster, labor strike, etc. - Changes to laws or regulations that would significantly affect project cost and/or schedule. - Earthquakes, fires, natural disasters, strikes or other force majeure type events.
+- Significant changes to the project scope as a result of the environmental and/or regulatory review of the project. - Significant delays in the project schedule as a result of the environmental and/or regulatory review, local community intervention, natural disaster, labor strike, etc. - Changes to laws or regulations that would significantly affect project cost and/or schedule. - Earthquakes, fires, natural disasters, strikes or other force majeure type events.

-F.E.
-O&M Costs
+E. O&M Costs